mawilson/survivor_draft/README.md

   * DJANGO_SURVIVOR_PROD: If present & 'true', the instance will run in production mode.
 This means a different secret key will be used, the allowed hosts will be different, the channel layers backend will be different, & the application will be HTTPS-only.
 If not present or not 'true', the server will run in debug/developer mode.
   * SECRET_KEY_DEV: The secret key that developer mode runs with
   * SECRET_KEY: The secret key that prod mode runs with
+  * DJANGO_SURVIVOR_CERTFILE: The path to the certfile to use for encryption
+  * DJANGO_SURVIVOR_KEYFILE: The path to the keyfile to use for encryption
   * Email things:
     * DJANGO_SURVIVOR_EMAIL_ENABLED: if 'true', will use emails to send password resets.
 Otherwise password reset requests just go right to console.
 Implemented as a stop-gap while getting email working.
       * If not configured or not 'true', all of the below email settings can be ignored.